ulupo/giotto-ph/paper/paper.md

     highly optimized *NumPy* functions.
 An element of novelty in our interface is that, when both the enclosing radius is computed and EC is enabled, the input distance matrix/weighted graph is thresholded *before* being passed to the EC backend.
-As we experimentally find and report in [@sec:collapser], on several datasets this can lead to substantial run-time improvements for the EC step.
+This can lead to substantial run-time improvements for the EC step.

   - Weighted VR filtrations.
 While standard stability results for VR barcodes [@cohen-steiner2007stability; @chazal2009proximity] guarantee robustness